EMERGENCY MEDICAL TECHNICIAN (A,B,I)

 KNOWLEDGE AND SKILLS REQUIRED FOR POSITION:

-• Must have valid Washington State Driver’s License, with a good driving record and insurable under the Spokane Tribe’s insurance policy.
+- Must have and maintain a valid Washington State Driver’s License, with a good driving record and insurable under the Spokane Tribe’s insurance policy.

-• Minimum of six months field experience required.
+- Minimum of six months field experience preferred.

 SPECIAL CERTIFICATIONS REQUIRED: